rtxie/starter-hugo-academic/content/en/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include AI networking, edge computing, cloud computing, and mobile computing.

-# Interests to show in About widget
+# # Interests to show in About widget
-interests:
+# interests:
-  - AI Networking
+#   - AI Networking
-  - Cloud-Edge Computing
+#   - Cloud-Edge Computing
-  - Mobile Computing
+#   - Mobile Computing

-# Education to show in About widget
+# # Education to show in About widget
-education:
+# education:
-  courses:
+#   courses:
-    - course: PhD in Computer Science
+#     - course: PhD in Computer Science
-      institution: City University of Hong Kong
+#       institution: City University of Hong Kong
-      year: 2014
+#       year: 2014
-    - course: BE in Communication Engineering
+#     - course: BE in Communication Engineering
-      institution: Beijing University of Posts and Telecommunications
+#       institution: Beijing University of Posts and Telecommunications
-      year: 2008
+#       year: 2008

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "/#contact" for contact widget.
 social:
 # - icon: envelope
 #   icon_pack: fas
 #   link: '/#contact'
-  - icon: graduation-cap # Alternatively, use `google-scholar` icon from `ai` icon pack
+  - icon: google-scholar # Alternatively, use `google-scholar` icon from `ai` icon pack
-    icon_pack: fas
+    icon_pack: ai
     link: https://scholar.google.com.hk/citations?user=eWCNDKIAAAAJ&hl=en

 # Link to a PDF of your resume/CV.